Brendonovich/sceneify/website/docs/guides/scene.md

 Scenes accept an `items` property, which is a map that describes how each of the scene's items should be created.

-The keys of this map are what Simple OBS calls `refs`, and are used to uniquely identify each item of a scene.
+The keys of this map are what Sceneify calls `refs`, and are used to uniquely identify each item of a scene.

 The values of this map are [scene item schemas](/api/core#SceneItemSchema), which specify the properties that the items should be created with, as well as the source they are instances of.